Pyxus/fray/docs/getting_started/mod_state/index.md

 ### Changing situations

-To change situations you simply need to update the `current_situation` property on the combat state machine.
+To change situations you just need to update the `current_situation` property on the combat state machine.

 ```gdscript
 combat_state_machine.current_situation = "on_ground"